canonical/charmed-5g/docs/tutorials/mastering.md

 ## 4. Deploy SD-Core Control Plane

 The following steps build on the Juju controller which was bootstrapped and knows how to manage the SD-Core Control Plane Kubernetes cluster.

 First, create a Juju overlay file that specifies the Access and Mobility Management Function (AMF) host name and IP address for sharing with the radios.
 This host name must be resolvable by the gNB and the IP address must be reachable and resolve to the AMF unit.
 In the bootstrap step, we set the Control Plane MetalLB range to start at `10.201.0.52`, so that is what we use in the configuration.

-Log into the `juju-controller` VM.
+Log into the `juju-controller` VM:

 ```console
 multipass shell juju-controller